Turn 4: NASCAR's attendance woes worse than in other sports?

 Pockrass: Larson.
 His consistency and speed at a variety of tracks make him a threat.
 Don't forget: He led 132 laps at Homestead last year and finished second.

 Willis: Logano is my pick to win the title right now.
 Team Penske has won three of nine races this year, and Logano leads the series in top-10s (eight) and average finish (7.2).
-Logano has shown he can get to the end of the playoffs, he raced for a title in both 2014 and 2016.
+Logano has shown he can get to the end of the playoffs; he raced for a title in both 2014 and 2016.

 Turn 4: With NASCAR and the tracks getting millions from the television deal, does attendance matter as much as it once did?

 Craven: It matters to Wall Street!
 Every track other than Pocono and Indy answer to Wall Street.
 Television revenue has acted as a buoy for the three publicly traded stocks, but the folks capable of lifting the stock prices won't participate unless they anticipate growth.
 Revenue growth depends heavily on people going to events.
-I'm becoming more optimistic - but there remains much work ahead.
+I'm becoming more optimistic, but there remains much work ahead.

 McGee: Financially no, but only in the short term.
 Every single Sunday I receive texts from friends, family and colleagues all having just flipped channels to the Cup race.
-"Dude, where is everybody?!"
+"Dude, where is everybody?"
 That's a bad look.
 The kind of look that causes corporate execs to start questioning their investment.
 The good news is that those big TV checks and the length of the TV deal allows the time -- and the financing -- to try and get it turned around.

 Pockrass: Not as much, but it matters because the health of teams (and as a byproduct, the quality of the race) depends on sponsorship.
 CEOs who see empty stands or lethargic fan zones will question their investments.